acrucetta/mente/src/md/learning.md

 ## Notes on Learning

+## Key Questions

+- How do we learn best?
+- What are the challenges to learning?
+- What makes a great Anki card?
+  - Is it better to make them?
+Or it doesn't matter?
+- What are the characteristics of great learners?
+- Is there a cap to how much we can learn?

+### Books
+- How to Read a Book
+- Make it Stick
+- The Art of Learning

 ### Quotes

 > We remember 10% of what we read, 20% of what we listen to, and 70% of what we act upon